MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/event-id-5120-cluster-shared-volume-troubleshooting-guidance.md

 ### Status code: STATUS_FILE_NOT_AVAILABLE(c0000467)

-1. Check the health status of the Smart Array.
+1. Check the health status of Smart Array.
 Make sure that related drivers and firmware are up to date.
 2. Make sure that the affected system has the latest versions of network and storage drivers and firmware installed.
 Additionally, make sure that Microsoft updates and hotfixes are up to date.

 ### Status code: STATUS_INSUFFICIENT_RESOURCES(c000009a)